ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - kml.py: transform the monitor.csv data to monitor.kml, so you can use it in e.g. Google My Maps to see on a map the captured locations
 - shrink.py: Simple Python3 script to shrink monitor.csv, identical lines removed (first date/time column excluded)
 - debug.py: same sort of python script as monitor.py, but debug logging enabled and all the (internal) data is just printed to standard output in pretty print
-- Raspberry pi configuration: example script to run monitor.py once per hour on a linux based system
+- Raspberry pi configuration: example script to run the scripts on a linux based system

 ---
 # How to install python, packages and hyundai_connect_monitor